SadorDev/CodeWars-Kata/README.md

 5. Once you've looked at all the numbers between the two provided ones, return the list containing all the numbers you found.

 #### Using the for loop

 - Start by preparing a place to keep your numbers: Imagine you have a basket that can hold numbers.
 This basket will eventually contain all the numbers from a to b, including both a and b.

 - Begin at your starting number (a): Think of a as the first number you want to put in your basket.
 It's your starting point.

 - Check if you've reached the last number (b): Before you put a number in the basket, check if you've gone past b.
 If a is less than or equal to b, you're still within your range, and you can proceed.
 This is like checking if there's still room in the basket for your next number.

   -Put the current number in the basket: If the current number is within the range (from step 3), add it to your basket.
 This is your way of saying, "This number is between a and b, so it belongs in my collection."

   -Move to the next number: After putting the current number in your basket, move to the next number.
 This is like stepping from one stone to the next across a stream.
 You're moving from your current number to the next number in line.

   -Repeat the process until you reach b: Keep repeating steps 3 to 5.
 Each time, you'll check if you're still within your range, put the number in your basket if you are, and then move to the next number.
 You keep doing this until you've reached b.

   -Once you've reached b, you've now considered all numbers from a to b, and your basket contains all these numbers.

   -Your basket is now full: At this point, your basket (the collection you've been adding numbers to) is complete.
 It contains all numbers from a to b, inclusive.

+### Kata 8

+So I learned about the `Math.min Math.max`methods which returns the largest of the numbers given as input parameters